ayamkv/mcservercheck/README.md

-# ONN
+# mc server check

-a simple py app that checks if a minecraft server is online or not
+a python script that checks if a minecraft server is online or not